 Regarding the last point above, for the two-sided model CSI compression use cases, the selection, (de)activation, switching, and fallback of models or functionalities can be initiated by either the UE or the gNB.
 For which it is important to distinguish the various cases and understand their applicability to UE-sided versus network-sided models.

 For data collection, model transfer/delivery, and function-to-entity mapping analysis, various scenarios unfold when the data generation and termination entities are at different entities.
-For instance, for:
+For instance, for CSI compression using two-sided AI model:

 Model Training:

 Training data can be generated by either the UE or the gNB, depending on specific requirements, while the termination point for training data includes the gNB, OAM, Over-The-Top (OTT) server or UE.
+Note: RAN2 has no consensus on involving CN.

 Inference: